Purdue-CS193/homework-0-Zamoa0714/index.md

+# Samuel Zhao's First CS193 Homework

+- I like that CS193 has no exams
+- I like that CS193 only has class once a week
+- I like that CS193 will teach me skills I will use in my career

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.